arantius/bitburner-src/markdown/bitburner.ns.grow.md

 After this addition, the thread count is also used to determine a multiplier, which the server's money is then multiplied by.

-The multiplier scales exponentially with thread count, and its base depends on the server's security level and in inherent "growth" statistic that varies between different servers.
+The multiplier scales exponentially with thread count, and its base depends on the server's security level and an inherent "growth" statistic that varies between different servers.

 [getServerGrowth](./bitburner.ns.getservergrowth.md) can be used to check the inherent growth statistic of a server.